Amirhosin282/Dtire/README.md

 When the project is finished.
 It was found that the problem of the site has been solved and there is no need for a robot to register and buy

 ## framework and pips
-in this project im use 'selenium'
+in this project i'm use 'selenium'

 ### for install: